Click the links below for help with drug and alcohol addiction in Cambridgeshire

 Also, by taking part in a range of activities with others in these natural environments, participants can develop their practical and team working skills.

-The Importance Of Dual Diagnosis For Co-Occurring Disorders At Rehab
+The Importance Of Dual Diagnosis For Co-Occurring Disorders At Rehab in Cambridgeshire

 Addiction is a mental illness characterised by a physical dependency on a substance and an inability to control the intake of a substance.